dan-r/HomeAssistant-Ohme/README.md

     * Car Charging - On when a car is connected and drawing power
     * Pending Approval - On when a car is connected and waiting for approval
     * Charge Slot Active - On when a charge slot is in progress according to the Ohme-generated charge plan
+    * Charger Status - On if charger is online and connected to the internet
 * Sensors (Charge power) - **Only available during a charge session**
     * Power Draw (Watts) - Power draw of connected car
     * Current Draw (Amps) - Current draw of connected car